Umuzi-org/ACN-syllabus/content/k8s/kubernetes/expanding-the-cluster/install-cert-manager/_index.md

 ---
-title: Install cert-manager
-content_type: topic
+content_type: project
-tags:
-- kubernetes
 flavours:
 - none
+from_repo: k8s/manual-app-deployment/project-overview
 prerequisites:
   hard:
-  - k8s/expanding-the-cluster/start-cluster-and-install-helm-cli
+  - k8s/kubernetes/expanding-the-cluster/start-cluster-and-install-helm
   soft: []
 ready: true
+submission_type: continue_repo
+tags:
+- kubernetes
+title: Install cert-manager
 ---

 cert-manager is a Kubernetes Controller used to manage certificates.
 It will substitute the `certbot` we used on the previous chapters.